I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my

 It’s said that General Tso’s Chicken is based on the cuisine of Hunan Province, the birthplace of the general himself.
-However, those who have travelled there and been suddenly overcome with a hankering for a taste say for years you couldn’t find it anywhere in Hunan.
+However, those who have travelled there and been suddenly overcome with a hankering for a taste of this dish say it can't be found anywhere in Hunan.

 Fuchsia Dunlop lived in Hunan and says she scoured restaurants in vain and realized that “General Tso’s Chicken was somewhat alien to the local palate because Hunanese people have little interest in dishes that combine sweet and savory tastes.”